Rydzewski/library_visits/README.md

 # Normalization

   The data being collected follows general normalization guidlines.
-  1. Formatting of all cell rows and columns are aligned.
+  1. All files use the CSV format.
-  2. All datasets have been cleaned so that there are no blank values, no dublicate variables, all numeric imputs have the same amount of digits as the other numberic imputs within a dataset, and that the value constraints within the Data Dictionary (below) are met in each dataset.
+  2. Formatting of all cell rows and columns are aligned.
-  3. Data from the orginal souces (raw data) have been separated into three datasets so that varying data characteristics not collected in one dataset.
+  3. All datasets have been cleaned so that there are no blank values, no dublicate variables, all numeric imputs have the same amount of digits as the other numberic imputs within a dataset, and that the value constraints within the Data Dictionary (below) are met in each dataset.
-  4. The enrichment process was proformed by having a data dictionary and a metadata table included to improve the use of the data.
+  4. Data from the orginal souces (raw data) have been separated into three tables so that varying data characteristics are not collected in one table.
-  5. All datasets' variables use the camel case method which aligns with the fild naming convention listed in the above section (the POD v1.1 metadata schema used also follows this method for their feild names).
+  5. The enrichment process was proformed by having a data dictionary and a metadata table included to improve the use of the data.
+Careful consideration was used to make sure enought infodrmation was added without the metadata becing too comebersome.
-  6. Editing and careful consideration was used to follow text normalization (spelling, vocabulary, puncutation, syntax)
+  6. All data table variables use the camel case method which aligns with the fild naming convention (listed in the above section) and the POD v1.1 metadata schema (used in the metadata schema below).

 # Data Dictionary